Piotr Migoń

-Piotr Migoń is a Polish geomorphologist active at the university of Wrocław where he hold a chair as Professor of Geography.
+Piotr Migoń is a Polish geomorphologist active at the university of Wrocław where he holds a chair as professor of geography.
 Migoń has specialized in the study of weathering, mass movements in mountains, long-term landscape evolution and the geomorphology of granite and sandstone areas.
 Most of his research has been carried out in the Sudetes and other parts of Central Europe.
-He is currently an International Association of Geomorphologists board member.
+He wrote the documentation for the granite landforms of Dartmoor, UK, for the First 100 Geoheritage Sites of the IUGS.
+He is currently an International Association of Geomorphologists (IAG) board member, and in 2026 he was awarded the Brunsden Medal (named in honour of Professor Denys Brunsden, OBE) by the IAG.